 Book with Confidence

-We appreciate that making plans at this time of uncertainty is difficult, so please be assured that should we have to cancel the holidays as a result of Covid-19, a full refund of any monies paid (including the deposit) will be made.
+We appreciate that making plans at this time of uncertainty is difficult, so please be assured that should we have to cancel the holidays as a result of Covid-19 or any other reason then a full refund of any monies paid (including the deposit) will be made.

 What does the price include?

 The price includes full board and accommodation, activities, equipment and excursions unless otherwise stated.
 The holidays are based at independent schools and conference centres at various locations in England and Wales unless otherwise stated.
 Accommodation arrangements are in single sex bedrooms, generally sleeping between two and eight young people.
 Different prices reflect the cost to the Titus Trust of hiring the site as well as the activities undertaken.
 We make every effort to ensure that all activities listed are available, but cannot guarantee that members will be able to take part in every activity on offer.
 In an effort to keep the cost of the holidays as affordable as possible many volunteer team members also make a donation.

 The cost of travel to the holiday venue is not included in the fee unless indicated.
 Parents and guardians are responsible for the travel arrangements to and from the holiday venue.
 There may be organised transport arranged for you by the holiday leader and an adult will escort these groups.
 Those who travel independently on public transport can be met at the coach or railway station nearest to the holiday venue, as stated in the holiday information.